SoftwareAG/c8y-docs/content/quick-start/first-steps.md

     ![Register smartphone](/images/users-guide/getting-started/getting-started-register-smartphone.png)

 4. Grant access to your camera if the app asks you for permission.
 5. Scan the QR code shown on your PC's web browser.
-If you can't scan the QR code, tap **Manual registration** on your smartphone and fill in the details at the right side of the wizard screen.
+If you cannot scan the QR code, tap **Manual registration** on your smartphone and fill in the details at the right side of the wizard screen.
 6. Back on your smartphone, tap **Done**.
 Your smartphone is automatically registered by {{< product-c8y-iot >}} and assigned to the "Phones" group.

     ![Register smartphone done](/images/users-guide/getting-started/getting-started-register-smartphone-done.png)